Paris Saint-Germain FC (women): From mid-table team to first major title

 Under incoming manager Cyril Combettes, Paris Saint-Germain remained without major problems in the Première Ligue but nowhere near the top teams.
 In the summer of 2005, starlets Sabrina Delannoy and Laure Boulleau signed from CNFE Clairefontaine.
 Together, they played more than 400 matches with PSG, being their two most capped players.
 The defending duo experienced everything with the capital side: relegation battles, mid-table finishes, title races and the club's first major trophy.
 Men and women confounded, Delannoy is PSG's sixth most capped player ever, only behind male counterparts Jean-Marc Pilorget, Sylvain Armand, Safet Sušić, Paul Le Guen, and Marco Verratti.

 At the end of March 2007, Cyril Combettes resigned due to relationship problems with the players.
 He was replaced by Eric Leroy for the 2007–08 season.
 Despite a difficult start, including a heavy defeat to Montpellier in the first match, the season was a success.
 Under Leroy's direction, the team finished in fifth place and reached their maiden Challenge de France final.
 Having crashed out at the same stage in 2005, the Red and Blues learned their lesson and defeated Parisian Derby rivals Paris FC (at the time called Juvisy) in the semi-finals.
-Olympique Lyonnais, however, proved too strong for PSG in the title-decider at the Stade de France, easily taking home the cup with three unanswered strikes.
+OL Lyonnes, however, proved too strong for PSG in the title-decider at the Stade de France, easily taking home the cup with three unanswered strikes.

 Following a disappointing 2008–09 season, Camillo Vaz replaced Éric Leroy in June 2009.
 PSG recruited French internationals Élise Bussaglia, Julie Soyer, and Jessica Houara during that summer.
 The women's team then celebrated their 38th birthday by making their debut at the Parc des Princes.
 Usually reserved for the men's side, PSG hosted city rivals Paris FC at the stadium on October 18, 2009.
 In front of 5,892 spectators, they defeated their guests thanks to an early goal from Camille Abily.
 The 2009–10 campaign ended with a third place, a first for them on the podium.
 Better yet, the Parisians also reached their second Challenge de France final after eliminating juggernauts Lyon in the semi-finals.

 Noilhan had left the club shortly before the final, leaving Vaz as the sole coach.
 This, however, did not stop PSG from crushing defending champions Montpellier at the Stade Robert Bobin to claim their first major title as well as their second trophy ever and their first since 2001.
 Emblematic club striker Ingrid Boyeldieu, who would retire at the end of the season, opened the scoring in the first half.
 After the break, PSG added four more goals for a brutal 5–0 scoreline, the largest victory in the history of cup finals.